Seasonal succulent care goes beyond a succulent dormancy table. Find out what patterns succulents go through and when to expect active growth.

 Succulents are generally opportunistic growers.
 Kind of like Goldilocks… not too hot, not too cold.
 Just right will make them happy and they’ll grow!

-Leave a comment below to let me know what you think!
-Or, if you have a question, click here to send it my way and get it answered in my weekly FAQ email!
+If you have a question, click here to send it my way and get it answered in my weekly FAQ email!

 Thanks for reading this article!